-Trump tells Mideast leaders of intention to move embassy to Jerusalem: officials
+Trump tells Mideast leaders of plan to move embassy to Jerusalem in break with U.S. policy

 Israel captured Arab East Jerusalem in the 1967 Middle East war and later annexed it, a move not recognized internationally.

-Additional reporting by Dan Williams and Maayan Lubell in Jerusalem; Daren Butler and Ezki Erkoyun in Turkey; Yara Bayoumy, Arshad Mohammed, Yara Bayoumy, Matt Spetalnick and John Walcott in Washington and Ingrid Melander in Paris; Writing by Matt Spetalnick, Arshad Mohammed and Andrew Heavens; Editing by Alison Williams and Dan Grebler
+Additional reporting by Dan Williams and Maayan Lubell in Jerusalem,; Daren Butler and Ezki Erkoyun in Turkey; Yara Bayoumy, Arshad Mohammed, Yara Bayoumy, Matt Spetalnick, Ali Sawafta in Ramallah, Suleiman Al-Khalidiin Amman, and Ingrid Melander in Paris; Writing by Matt Spetalnick and Andrew Heavens; Editing by Alison Williams and Dan Grebler